 The sheath silhouette has a slimming and elongating effect, so it’s perfect for petite women and those with sleek or lean body figures.
 Women with defined waists, such as those with hourglass or curvy body shapes, will also look perfect with a sheath silhouette dress.

 Those with boxy figures can wear this type of dress silhouette but ensure you add a sash or many types of belts to help create a defined waist.
 That said, those with a pear-shaped body should completely avoid it, as this silhouette could make you look unbalanced.

-The charleston or flapper dress silhouette became one of the most popular in the US during the 1920s.
-It has a semi-fitted top, square-shaped hem, with the arms usually uncovered.
-Its most identifying feature is the dropped waistline; the waistline doesn’t sit at the waist but the hip area.
-It’s loose-fitting, so the top isn’t as narrow as the pencil silhouette and as fit as the bell silhouette.
+The Charleston or flapper dress silhouette became one of the most popular in the US during the 1920s.
+It has a semi-fitted top, a square-shaped hem, with the arms usually uncovered.
+Its most identifying feature is the dropped waistline; the waistline doesn’t sit at the waist but at the hip area.
+It’s loose-fitting, so the top isn't as narrow as the pencil silhouette and as fit as the bell silhouette.

 With its relaxed style and fit, this dress silhouette is great for slender individuals with smaller hips and busts.
-If you’re petite, go with the shorter-length charleston dress.
+If you’re petite, go with the shorter-length Charleston dress.
 Whether you have a short or long torso, this silhouette is perfect.

 Straight or Shift Column

 With the hem, waist, hip, and bust areas having similar or almost similar measurements, this dress silhouette has a rectangular shape.
 Thus, it’s also often called tubular or rectangular silhouette.
 It’s one of the best dress silhouettes for people who want to hide their wide hips and thick waists.

 From the above information about the different dress silhouettes, we can conclude that most of them are versatile enough.
 Sometimes, you just have to add some accessories to make them suitable for your body shape.